 Duel Employment Contracts

-Fresh anti-avoidance rules are to apply from April 2014 to organisations (often referred to as ‘umbrella companies’), who manage contractors in a number of industries.
+Fresh anti-avoidance rules are to apply from April 2014 to organizations (often referred to as ‘umbrella companies’), who manage contractors in a number of industries.
 The intermediary company may be based in an off-shore tax haven, and ‘pay’ the contractor by means of a loan.
-These loan-based schemes have been outlawed for employees, so now HMRC is to go after contracts which purport to supply the contractor as a ‘self-employed’ person.
+These loan-based schemes have been outlawed for employees, so now HMRC is to go after contracts that purport to supply the contractor as a ‘self-employed’ person.